Chirag819/Hospital-App-22-Chirag-Agarwal-/README.md

 ## Requirements/Step
 Install MySQL installer community version
-Keep the passward as- zxcasdqwe and everything as default\
+Keep the passward as- zxcasdqwe and everything other as default\
 Then in MySQL workbench dashboard copy and paste text from 'Mysql workbench.txt' file that is in my Github repo.
-Then execute the command
+Then execute the commands that are copied.
 ### Other requirement
 -Visual studio for C++ and C# with cmake library\
 -python 3.10\